MVinsonCPNB/java/java_fundamentals/web_servlets/includeTagDemo/README.md

 Include Tag Demo with Attributes
 =======================================

-The JSTL-Java Standard Tag Library example can be studied in detail at location 3991 of 7943 within the [Servlet & JSP: A Beginner's Tutorial](https://brainysoftware.com/9781771970327), written by Budi Kurniawan.
+The Include Tag Demo with Attributes example can be studied in detail at location 3991 of 7943 within the [Servlet & JSP: A Beginner's Tutorial](https://brainysoftware.com/9781771970327), written by Budi Kurniawan.
 The code seen with the java_fundamentals/web_servlets directory was recoded by Michael Vinson for practice and referencing purposes.